-Surface Based models are artful, naturally imperfect (a flower, a cookie, an animal) and 2/3 of what we make.
+Surface Based models: easy.
+They’re artful, naturally imperfect (a flower, a cookie, an animal) and 2/3 of what we make.
 The important thing with surface models are the looks, so they’re common for art.
 It IS possible to add specific dimensions and dowel holes and all that to a surface based model, but the majority of the model is free-hand sculpted.
 There are a ton of free editing programs, and a few major filetypes that they all use:

-Math Based models have perfectly flat/round/spherical surfaces.
+Math Based models: difficult.
+They have perfectly flat/round/spherical surfaces.
 Exact dimensions are important on these models, as well as symmetry, parallel surfaces, that sort of thing.
 This type of model is used for manufacturing (a cell phone case, a door for your house, a piston in your engine).
 Most editing programs are paid, some are free – here are some examples:

 - Programs: Solidworks, Fusion 360, Freecad, Sketchup Free